402d/DemoRawBtPrinter/README.md

 # Demo RawBtPrinter
 **How print to esc/pos printer from android**

+**Immediately remove the transition to installing the application.
+The application is banned.
+The reason is “advertising in the form of standard dialogue elements”.

 see code of [MainActivity](https://github.com/402d/DemoRawBtPrinter/blob/master/app/src/main/java/ru/a402d/demorawbt/MainActivity.java#L113) for examples

 [comments to code ](http://rawbt.402d.ru/intents.html)